heroine-x/ImDisk/README.md

 # ImDisk Virtual Disk Driver 3.0 for Windows 7/10/11

-This project is a fork from the last [ImDisk](https://github.com/LTRData/ImDisk) by Olof Lagerkvist, It ads functionality required on more modern windows versions Windows 11.
+This project is a fork of the last [ImDisk](https://github.com/LTRData/ImDisk) release by Olof Lagerkvist, adding functionality required for compatibility with modern Windows versions, including Windows 11 24H2.
+The goal is to maintain the lightweight nature of ImDisk while ensuring full compatibility with the latest Windows releases.
-The goal of this project is to maintain the lightweight functionality while
+Please note that 32-bit Windows (x86 and arm) is no longer supported, and this project focuses exclusively on 64-bit systems (x64 and ARM64).

 ImDisk Virtual Disk driver emulates harddisk partitions and CD/DVD-ROM drives from disk image files, in virtual memory or by redirecting I/O requests